basis-robotics/basis-website/_posts/2024-09-02-determinism.md

 author: Kyle Franz
 ---

+Here at Basis, we're building a production/testing focused robotics framework.
+Along those lines, determinism when testing is one of our primary goals.

 ## Background

 Determinism in robotics is an ongoing problem, both for runtime and for testing.
 This post aims to show a solution for testing/simulation.